Retro Puppet Master: Plot

-Feeling that he had won the battle, André and his puppets go to a train station to leave Paris to Calais, France before things start to get bad, not realizing they had already begun.
-The servants killed her parents, the guards and capture Elsa, and then send a dream to Toulon that shows Elsa tied up, and a train.
+Feeling that he had won the battle, André and his puppets go to a train station to leave Paris for Calais, France before things start to get bad, not realizing they already had.
+The servants killed her father, the guards, and capture Elsa, then send a dream to Toulon that shows Elsa tied up and a train.
 Knowing the meaning, he quickly changes trains to Marseille and gets his puppets ready for the showdown.
 When the train leaves, André looks around, having released his puppets and letting them follow him throughout the train, until finally coming to the last car and finding Elsa tied up like in his dream.
 The two men appear and ask for the secret of life.
 André displays the scroll where the secret is written and asks, "How do you know I haven't copied it?" to which the leader states he did not have enough time to do so, but still is doubtful he hadn't.
 André, noticing he is distracted, attacks the leader while his puppets attack the other.
 A large struggle breaks out, and the other henchman is killed with the final leader of the three being thrown from the car.
 Freeing Elsa, the group rides away in the train, beginning their adventure.
 After telling the story, the puppets wonder what happened to the other puppets.
 Andre tells them that's another story, which he will tell them in the future.